QikIce 2023 : Towards an understanding of the light and ice interaction with a novel ice endoscope

 To address this challenge, the QikIce 2023 mission, which took place near Qikiqtarjuaq, Nunavut, from 19 April to 3 May and led by Marcel Babin, employed a combination of established and cutting-edge techniques.
 The Takuvik International Research Laboratory developed new endoscopic techniques that are less disruptive and allow in-situ measurements directly on the icepack.
 The mission had two focuses.
 The first focus was on the optical properties of the ice-snow pack.
 Classical radiometers were used to measure the reflectance and transmittance of the sea-ice pack (GB, RL, CP, BR).
-In addition, in-ice tridimensional photon fluxes were measured using a calibrated 360 camera (RL, BR), and the scattering properties of the ice were measured using a diffuse reflectance probe (CP).
+In addition, sea-ice endoscope techniques were developed to measure in-ice tridimensional photon fluxes using a calibrated 360 camera (RL, BR), and the scattering properties of the ice were measured using a diffuse reflectance probe (CP).
 Absorption coefficients were measured by filtering the contents of ice cores to observe their particulate and dissolved colored matter content (BR, MHF, JF, GB, BLH).
 The microstructure of the ice pack was also examined.
 Several snowpits were made to study the different layers of snow and the crystals composing them (BR).
 The crystallography of the ice was also studied by taking advantage of the natural birefringence of the sea ice (RL).

 All those measurements will fuel large scale numerical simulations and enable a better understanding of the Arctic and how it will evolve in the future.